warodriuk/angularsockets/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Move to the folder `src/assets` and then run `node server.js` to run the server application, which will listen for socket communications.
+This will listen in port 3000.
+Make sure it's available.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.